labgrid-project/labgrid/doc/configuration.rst

 RemoteNetworkInterface
 ~~~~~~~~~~~~~~~~~~~~~~
-A :any:`RemoteNetworkInterface` resource describes a :any:`USBNetworkInterface`
+A :any:`RemoteNetworkInterface` resource describes a :any:`NetworkInterface` or
-resource available on a remote computer.
+:any:`USBNetworkInterface` resource available on a remote computer.

 AlteraUSBBlaster
 ~~~~~~~~~~~~~~~~